-A460 / Cannock Road provides site with immediate access to well-lit pedestrian footway.
-Entire site is located within Mineral Safeguarding Area.
-TPOs situated in an area to the North East of site LLFA comments Low risk.
+A460 / Cannock Road provides site with immediate access to well-lit pedestrian footway.Entire site is located within Mineral Safeguarding Area.
+TPOs situated in an area to the North East of site The State and the test to the Horar East of Site LLFA comments Low risk.
 County Highways assessment Initial concerns due to impacts on A460 to north of site.
 Site opportunities Bridleway / Byway runs along southern boundary of site facilitating cycle connectivity.
 This is also Essington 31 Public Right of Way.
 The site is well contained on its eastern boundary by the A460 Cannock Road, it is less well defined elsewhere.
 The north of the site is bounded by Moseley Road (a narrow country lane) beyond that is largely open fields, whilst the southern boundary is largely demarcated by the narrow track acting as a PROW.
 A small section of this boundary abuts a residential dwelling and its curtilage.
 The western boundary is defined by wooded area providing a relatively strong landscape boundary.
 A small area of the site is brownfield.
 Approximately 3,500m2 which is existing small business operation.
 Due to the site's location in close proximity to the strategic road network and existing successful employment sites, the site is considered to be attractive to the market.
 Coupling these reasons with the proximity of the site to Wolverhampton, the site is also considered easily accessible to the workforce.
 EDNA2 noted that access and infrastructure routes would likely need to be improved to facilitate larger vehicles.
 Proposed for No. The site performs relatively well and has the advantage of being located allocation? close to Hilton Cross Strategic Employment Site.
-However, major negative effects are predicted in the Sustainability Appraisal due to the site being in one of the more harmful Green Belt areas within the district and some initial concerns have been expressed by Staffordshire County Council highways team regarding its potential impact on the A460.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+However, major negative effects are predicted in the Sustainability Appraisal due to the site being in one of the more harmful Green Belt areas within the District and some initial concerns have been expressed by Staffordshire County Council highways team regarding its potential impact on the A460.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.
+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+However, the site is in the Green Belt and it is the Council's choice not to release further Green Belt for employment land at this current time given the substantial pipeline of strategic employment land in the district, including an opportunity to allocate a further strategic site on non-Green Belt land (M6, Junction 13).
+Balancing the above factors, the site is not proposed for allocation